xpullox/undologic/README.md

 <img src="<?= $base; ?>assets/img.jpg"/>
 ```

+NOTE: Make sure you do not change href='#' to href='<?= $base; ?>#" as this will cause problems

-### Step 9: Create all your pages
+### Step 9: Create all your visual pages
 Build up your navigation and build your site

 ### Step 10: Approve
 Approve all the visual changes with your client BEFORE starting any programming.
-Nothing is worst then when you have done work
+Nothing is as bad then when you have done work
-that needs to be re-started because the concept was not approved or needs to be changed
+that needs to be re-started or radically changed because the concept was not approved.

 ### Step 11: Programming
 Now that all the visuals are approved and all the concepts that need to be programmed have been visualized, the programming should now convert